mwjones2009/express_realtors/README.md

 #### Part 5 - Bonus!

-- Once you have your List and Show routes working with the full array of apartments & houses, plus details of the individual ones showing, lets build our first Full Stack application
+- Once you have your List and Show routes working with the full array of apartments & houses, plus details of the individual ones showing, lets build our first Full Stack application!
--  Run your server at localhost:3000, make sure you have CORS installed and set up in your .js file, and the CORS extension running on your browser
+-  Run your server at localhost:3001, make sure you have CORS installed and set up in your .js file, and the CORS extension running on your browser
 -  Create and scaffold an HTML, CSS, and JS file, and using the Axios library (which you'll add in to the head of your HTML file) make a call to your localhost:3001 server, pulling in the data that you would like!